 Member Assistance Program

 The Member Assistance Program (MAP) is provided by Homewood Health to all lawyers, paralegals, law students, and judges in Ontario, as well as their family members.
-It is a fully confidential service funded by the Law Society of Upper Canada.
+It is a fully confidential service funded by the Law Society of Ontario.

 Immigrant Access Fund (IAF)

 If you are an internationally trained immigrant in another country and have recently immigrated to Canada, the IAF loan may assist you financially with your licensing fees.
 Please visit the Immigrant Access Fund website for more information.